Regional Council agrees to continue to fund tourism, cuts from elsewhere to reduce rates rise

-Hawke’s Bay Regional Council has decided to continue funding Hawke’s Bay Tourism and Te Mata Park, but it will also reduce its proposed rates increase by making other cuts and dipping into its investments.
+Hawke’s Bay Regional Council will continue funding Hawke’s Bay Tourism and Te Mata Park, and is reducing its proposed rates increase by making other cuts and dipping into investments.

-The U-turn for Hawke’s Bay Tourism and Te Mata Park, who had each hit out hard at their loss of funding, came when councillors reached a compromise after 11 hours of deliberations on the Three-Year Plan.
+The turnaround for Hawke’s Bay Tourism and Te Mata Park, which had each protested over their loss of funding, came when councillors reached a compromise after 11 hours of deliberations on the Three-Year Plan.

 Eight hours on Tuesday and a further three hours on Thursday were spent deliberating Three Year Plan decisions, using the 882 written and verbal submissions and information provided by staff.